Aliases for INHBA Gene

 GeneCards Summary for INHBA Gene

-INHBA (Inhibin Beta A) is a Protein Coding gene.
-Diseases associated with INHBA include Ovary Adenocarcinoma and Preterm Premature Rupture Of The Membranes.
-Among its related pathways are Signaling by NODAL and Integrated Pancreatic Cancer Pathway.
-GO annotations related to this gene include identical protein binding and receptor binding.
+INHBA (Inhibin Subunit Beta A) is a Protein Coding gene.
+Diseases associated with INHBA include Ovary Adenocarcinoma and Sex Cord-Gonadal Stromal Tumor.
+Among its related pathways are Signaling pathways regulating pluripotency of stem cells and PEDF Induced Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and signaling receptor binding.
 An important paralog of this gene is INHBB.

 Inhibins and activins inhibit and activate, respectively, the secretion of follitropin by the pituitary gland.
 Inhibins/activins are involved in regulating a number of diverse functions such as hypothalamic and pituitary hormone secretion, gonadal hormone secretion, germ cell development and maturation, erythroid differentiation, insulin secretion, nerve cell survival, embryonic axial development or bone growth, depending on their subunit composition.
 Inhibins appear to oppose the functions of activins.